Fun Facts About Digestive System: The human body is a network of different organ systems that each performs their function in an organized manner.

 - This arrangement is because the lining of the small intestine has folds within which there are finger-like projections called villi and microvilli.

-12. New mucus layer in stomach lining renews every 2 weeks.
+12. The new mucus layer in the stomach lining renews every 2 weeks.

 Every two weeks the stomach lining produces new mucus as a protective layer.

 - The parietal cells in the stomach produce hydrochloric acid, which aids in the breakdown of food.

 - The production and secretion of this acid in high amounts can cause damage to the inner lining of the stomach.

 - To protect the stomach lining from damage, the stomach renews its mucus lining every two weeks.